swiftlang/swift/README.md

 ## Getting Started

-These instructions give the most direct path to a working Swift development environment.
-Options for doing things differently are discussed below.
+These instructions give the most direct path to a working Swiftdevelopment environment.
+To build from source you will need 2gb of disk space for the source code and over 20gb of disk space for the build artifacts.
+The first build will take multiple hours, but incremental builds will finish much faster.

 ### System Requirements